 If enabled, then specify the IP address(es) allowed to have SNMP access.
-Select All to allow all IP addresses with no restrictions, IP address to specify a single IP address, or IP range to specify a range of IP addresses.
+Select All to allow all IP addresses with no restrictions, IPaddr to specify a single IP address, or IP range to specify a range of IP addresses.

 - Device Name.
 Enter the name of the Gateway. - SNMP v1/v2: Get Community.
 Enter the password that allows read-only access to the Gateway's SNMP information. - Set Community.
-Enter the password that allows read/write access to the Gateway's SNMP information. - Trap Management: Trap to.
+Enter the password that allows read/write access to the Gateway's SNMP information. - SNMP V3.
+Click Enable if you wish to manage the Gateway using SNMP version 3. - Rw User.
+Enter a name for the user who will have read/write access to the Gateway's settings.
+The default name is v3rwuser. - Authentication protocol and password.
+Select an authentication protocol and enter a password.
+It is recommended that the password be at least eight characters long. - Privacy protocol and password.
+To enable encryption of SNMP version 3 communications, select CBC-DES and enter a password.
+If encryption is not desired, select None. - Trap Management: Trap to.
 Enter the IP address of the remote host computer that will receive the trap messages.